 Arniel Vincent B. Ong, 38, Senior Vice President 2, is the President and CEO of RCBC Bankard Corporation.
-He has seventeen (17) years of professional experience.
+He has 17 years of professional experience.
 Upon joining RCBC in December 2, 2019, he was seconded to RCBC Bankard Services Corporation as Head of Cards Strategic Initiatives and functioned as such until July 15, 2020.
 Prior to joining RCBC, he was connected with HSBC Philippines where last position held was as Head of Contact Management Centre and Digital of Retail Banking and Wealth Management since January 2016.
 He started as Management Trainee of the said bank in 2006.
-He held various roles which included the following: Vice President of Policy, Acquisition and Portfolio Management in Retail Banking and Wealth Management; Head of Consumer Credit Risk for Short Term Attachment assigned at HSBC Vietnam (stint from February 2013 to May 2013); various roles within Retail Credit Risk Management; and Manager for Payment Services.
+He also served the said bank in various roles which included the following: as Vice President of Policy, Acquisition and Portfolio Management in Retail Banking and Wealth Management; as Head of Consumer Credit Risk for Short Term Attachment assigned at HSBC Vietnam (stint from February 2013 to May 2013); various roles within Retail Credit Risk Management; and as Manager for Payment Services.
 He also worked as an Assistant Instructor at Ateneo De Manila University after graduation from college.
 He graduated with a double degree in Bachelor of Science major in Management Engineering and AB Economics.
-He finished his undergraduate course with honors at Ateneo de Manila University, 2006.
+He finished his undergraduate course with honors at Ateneo de Manila University, 2006

-Juan Gabriel R. Tomas IV, 53, Filipino, Senior Vice President 2, is the Chief Risk Officer/Head of Risk Management Group.
-He has twenty nine (29) years of professional experience.
+Juan Gabriel R. Tomas IV, 53, Filipino, Senior Vice President 2, is the Chief Risk Officer/ Head of Risk Management Group.
+He has 29 years of professional experience.
 Prior to assuming his current role, he was under Operations Group as Head of the Customer Service Support Segment.
-His experiences include serving as Head of Capital Markets and Custody, Operations Group (2012-2016), Citibank N.A., Head of Treasury Services Unit, Citibank N.A (2008-2011)., Production Officer for Treasury Services Unit, Citibank (2001-2007), Consultant for Controllers' Department, Deutsche Bank AG Manila (2001), and Consultant, for Process Competency Group at Accenture (formerly Andersen Consulting), from 1994 to 1999.
+His experiences include serving as Head of Capital Markets and Custody, Operations Group (2012 to 2016), Citibank N. A., Head of Treasury Services Unit, Citibank N. A (2008 to 2011)., Production Officer for Treasury Services Unit, Citibank (2001 to 2007), Consultant for Controllers' Department, Deutsche Bank AG Manila (2001), and Consultant, for Process Competency Group at Accenture (formerly Andersen Consulting), 1994 -1999.
 Mr. Tomas graduated from Ateneo de Manila University in 1993 with a Bachelor of Science degree in Management.
-He completed his Masters in Business Management major in Finance in 2001 at the Asian Institute of Management.
+He completed his Master's degree in Business Management major in Finance in 2001 at the Asian Institute of Management.

 Jacqueline Grace B. Wieneke, 56, Filipino, Senior Vice President 2, is currently the Group Head Designate for Wealth Management.
-She has thirty (30) years of significant experience, with expertise on wealth management and retail banking.
+She will be the Group Head of the said group effective May 21, 2024.
+She has 30 years of significant experience, with expertise in wealth management and retail banking.
 Her professional years were largely spent in Citbank N.A. where she acquired competencies in setting up premier team, revenue generation, client acquisition and relationship management, cross-selling of credit, investment and insurance products, asset sales and project transformation.
-Prior to joining RCBC, she was connected with Maybank Philippines, Inc. as Head of Wealth Management and Bancassurance (2019-2023).
-During her stint with Citibank, N.A., she handled positions as follows: Branch Manager (2004-2018); Senior Citigold Relationship Manager (1999-2004); and Senior Personal Banker (1993-1999).
+Prior to joining our Bank, she was connected with Maybank Philippines, Inc. as Head of Wealth Management and Bancassurance (2019 - 2023) During her stint with Citibank, N.A., she handled positions as follows: Branch Manager (2004 - 2018); Senior Citigold Relationship Manager (1999-2004); and Senior Personal Banker (1993 - 1999).
 She graduated Cum Laude with a degree in Bachelor of Science in Commerce major in Marketing from Assumption College in 1992.